kylemucha/kelle-solutions/README.md

 ### 5. Apply Migrations and Create the Database

-Use Enitity Framework Core to apply migrations and create the database schema:
+Use Entity Framework Core to apply migrations and create the database schema:

 ```bash
 dotnet ef migrations add InitialCreate